-Estimated 5-Year Cost Of Airports Improvements (FY2024-FY2028) (1) (Dollars in Thousands)
+Estimated 5-Year Cost Of Airports Improvements (FY2025-FY2029)(1)

-Estimated Total Cost (1) Estimated (2) Federal Assistance Estimated (3) Local/ Other Assistance Payable by Airport Terminal Building Improvements 49,810 16,230 5,000 28,580 Airfield Improvements 145,830 138,087 0 7,743 Land Acquisition 750 0 0 750 Parking and Roadway Improvements (Landslide) 10,838 2,599 0 8,239 Tulsa Riverside Airport.
-CIP 7,162 6,446 0 716 Total Estimated Cost of Improvements 214,390 163,362 5,000 46,028
+Estimated Total Cost(1) Estimated (2) Federal Assistance Estimated (3) Local/ Other Assistance Payable by Airport Terminal Building Improvements \$ 15,975 \$ 7,336 \$ - 5 \$ 8,639 Airfield Improvements 52,706 46,112 - 6,594 Parking and Roadway Improvements (Landslide) 11,645 2,898 1,850 6,897 Tulsa Riverside Airport.
+CIP 7,645 5,667 - 1,978 Total Estimated Cost of Improvements \$ 87,971 \$ 62,013 \$ 1,850 \$ 24,108

-The approved Airport Trustees' Fiscal Year 2024-2028 Capital Improvement Plan (CIP) identifies projects and potential non-operating funding sources to complete improvements to airside and landside facilities at Tulsa International Airport and Tulsa Riverside Airport.
+The approved Airport Trustees' Fiscal Year 2025-2029 Capital Improvement Plan (CIP) identifies projects and potential non-operating funding sources to complete improvements to airside and landside facilities at Tulsa International Airport and Tulsa Riverside Airport.
 The CIP is updated annually and covers a 5-year planning horizon.
 Anticipated funding sources for improvements include eligible Federal financial assistance (AIP Grants), Passenger Facility Charges and local funding or a combination thereof when applicable.

-- (1) Estimated costs provided by Airport Staff. - (2) Amounts not funded from federal grants must be funded from available Airport Trustees' funds and other sources, including Passenger Facility Charges and proceeds of Bonds.
-Figures for Tulsa Riverside Airport. also include estimated State Assistance. - (3) Local and other assistance is reference to state, city, country and other grant funds that the airport staff is in the process of or has secured for specific capital projects outside of FAA entitlement or FAA discretionary funds or FAA AIG.
+(1) Estimated costs provided by Airport Staff.

+(2) Amounts not funded from federal grants must be funded from available Airport Trustees' funds and other sources, including Passenger Facility Charges and proceeds of Bonds.
+Figures for Tulsa Riverside Airport. also include estimated State Assistance.

+(3) Local and other assistance is reference to state, city, country and other grant funds that the airport staff is in the process of or has secured for specific capital projects outside of FAA entitlement or FAA discretionary funds or FAA AIG.

-Tulsa International Airport (TUL) has several large project listed in the Fiscal Year 2024-2028.
-Capital Improvement Plan.
-The most notable capital project listed is the construction of a new air traffic control tower at TUL.
-Additionally TUL is in the process of constructing a new Federal Inspection Service facility which will service as the new operational location for the U.S. Customs inspection as well as provide international terminal gates to increase services to the traveling public.
+Tulsa International Airport (TUL) has several large projects listed in the Fiscal Year 2025-2029 Capital Improvement Plan.
+TUL is in the process of constructing a new Air Traffic Control Tower as well as a Federal Inspection Service facility which will serve as the new location for the U.S. Customs inspection as well as provide international terminal gates to increase services to the traveling public.
 TUL will also be performing an airfield pavement management study, pavement rehabilitation work and upgrades to the airfield guidance signs.
-TUL will be rehabilitating the cargo building area pavement on the landside location of the facilities.
-TUL is also in the process of installing electric vehicle charging stations in the parking garage facility.
-Tulsa Riverside Airport (RVS) will undergo several runway projects in their Capital Improvement Plan for Fiscal Years 2024-2028.
-RVS will rebuild connector taxiways to RW1L-19R as well as rehabilitation and widening of runway 13/31.
-RVS will also under go rehabilitation to pavement taxiway A, J, NE hangar area with work pavement work to be performed on perimeter road and the west side road.
+TUL will be rehabilitation the cargo building area pavement on the landside location of the facilities.
+TUL is also in the process of installing security fencing improvements.
+Tulsa Riverside Airport (RVS) will undergo several runway projects in their Capital Improvement Plan for Fiscal Years 2025-2029.
+RVS will implement drainage improvements as well as rehabilitate and widen Runway 13/31.
+RVS will also undertake pavement rehabilitation in various areas as well as realign taxilane and the perimeter road.